 The Department of Astronomy and the Center for Cosmology and Astroparticle Physics (CCAPP) sponsor a summer research program for Ohio State undergraduates.
-This program offers full-time, paid summer research positions in astrophysics with a faculty member of the Department of Astronomy and/or Physics.
+This program offers summer research positions in astrophysics with a faculty member of the Department of Astronomy and/or Physics.

 2019 Cohort of SURP students